manzonlucas/manzonlucas/README.md

 Hi!
 I'm Lucas,

 - 🌱 I've been studying software development since 2020.
-I’m currently studying **'Certified Tech Developer' (tech carreer by Globant, Mercado Libre and Digital House)**, Colt Steele's Udemy course 'The Web Developer Bootcamp 2022', among other courses.
+I’m currently studying **'Certified Tech Developer' (tech carreer by Globant, Mercado Libre and Digital House)**, after being through Colt Steele's Udemy course 'The Web Developer Bootcamp 2022', among other development courses.

 - 📚 Currently I'm a medic (Facultad de Ciencias Médicas UNR, Argentina).
 Looking forward to get into the tech industry as a frontend developer.

-- 💻 More professional info at:
+- 🌎 English level of C2 Proficient, according to the Common European Framework of Reference (CEFR) and 73/100 on the EF SET score scale: **https://www.efset.org/cert/YCWEvy**

-ADD LINKEDIN
+- 💻 More professional info at: **https://www.linkedin.com/in/manzonlucas**

 - 📫 Contact: **manzonlucasm@gmail.com**

 <h3 align="center">Languages and Tools:</h3>